pichim/PES_Board/README.md

     General:
     - Maze solving description can be found here: https://www.instructables.com/Robot-Maze-Solver/
-    - Include information about the distance of the line follower sensors in the line follower description
-    - Create description of 1-D mahony filter in imu.md
     - Replace pin of DigitalOut led1(PB_9); -> this is in conflict with the sensor bar resp. line follower
     - Create Workshop 6 with my dc motor
     - Document how to use PlatformIO